-- Selection of the right clinic according to information from the annual qualification report
+- Selection of the right hospital according to information from the annual qualification report

 - Direct communication with your attending physician (oncologist, surgeon)

-- Preliminary preparation of a diagnostic or treatment program without repeating previous examinations
+- Preliminary preparation of a medical program for diagnosis making or treatment (without repeating previous examinations)

-- Provision of a favorable cost of medical services, without additional coefficients for foreign patients (saving up to 50%)
+- Provision of a favorable cost of medical services, including cost of treatment for cancer stage 4, without additional coefficients for foreign patients (saving up to 50%)

 - Preliminary appointment with a doctor on the desired date